Roger Stone was just convicted on all counts

 A federal jury has convicted Roger Stone, a longtime adviser to President Donald Trump, of making false statements to Congress, obstruction of justice, and witness tampering.

 The false statement and obstruction of justice charges have maximum sentence of five years each.
 Witness tampering carries a maximum of 20 years in prison.
 But under federal sentencing guidelines Stone, a non-violent offender without past convictions, can expect to receive a substantially shorter sentence.
+US District Court Judge Amy Berman Jackson rejected a request by prosecutors for Stone to be immediately taken into custody.
+Jackson scheduled Stone’s sentencing for Thursday February 6.

 The verdict marks a sharp fall for Stone, who in the summer of 2016 functioned as the Trump campaign’s “access point” to WikiLeaks, Trump campaign CEO Steve Bannon testified during the trial.
 Stone bragged publicly and that he had inside information on WikiLeaks’ plans to release emails stolen from Democrats, including from Clinton campaign chairman John Podesta.
 The trial revealed that Stone was in contact with top Trump campaign officials—and, according to one witness, with Trump himself—regarding the Democratic emails, which US intelligence has concluded were stolen by Russian hackers.